davla/zygal/README.md

 Here, a list of names defined by zygal in the global environment.
 The conditions only apply to static loading, as dynamic sourcing always defines all of the names.
-Names in **bold** are only defined in dynamic loading, and so are configuration variables (not listed here).
+Names in **bold** and configuration variables (not listed here) are only defined in dynamic loading.

 - Functions:
     - `zygal_git_prompt_info`